Connected Early Childhood Pathway

 FAQs

 The Connected Early Childhood Pathway is our dedicated scholarship program for diploma qualified early childhood educators.
 It's your pathway to becoming a university qualified early childhood education teacher.
-Supported by the NSW Department of Education, and delivered by Charles Sturt University, the program provides financial, academic and personal support to help you succeed at university.
+The program provides financial, academic and personal support to help you succeed at university.

 To be eligible for our scholarship program you must: